-Unless otherwise excused by the Town Council, the Town Attorney or the Town Attorney's designated representative shall attend all regular, special, or emergency meetings of the Town Council and shall attend such other meetings and sessions of the Town Council as the Town Council may request.
+Unless otherwise excused by the Town Council, the Town Attorney or the Town Attorney's designated representative is expected to attend all regular, special, or emergency meetings of the Town Council and attend such other meetings and sessions of the Town Council as the Town Council may request.
+The Town Attorney may attend meetings by a remote meeting option.